gloriabenoit/DNAnexus-GWAS/docs/index.md

 However, if it is not done already, your project should be billed to a wallet which is different from your initial credit.
 Please check the [official documentation](https://documentation.dnanexus.com/admin/billing-and-account-management) if you are unsure on how to proceed.

-Jobs cost will be computed based on the official [UKB RAP Rate Card](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf) (v3.0).
+Jobs cost will be computed based on the official [UKB RAP Rate Card](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf) (corresponding to the rates as of June 2025, they may have changed).

 > Please remember the cost and duration of a job depends on the instance and priority used.
 Execution time may also vary for the same instance.